GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Rusher
 - sprints towards targets and attempts to melee them with a baton
 - has a destructible riot helmet that prevents headshots
-- her spice bag is on her left hip and grants extra speed and damage to melee attacks only once (TODO: check if it grants overheal too)
+- the spice bag on her left hip grants extra speed and damage to melee attacks only once (TODO: check if it grants overheal too)
-- destroying her spice supply confuses her and everyone nearby, preventing her from using the drug
+- destroying her spice supply confuses her and everyone nearby, preventing her from using it
 - elites are equipped with shock batons
-- has the lowest amount of HP of all archetypes, so body shots usually take them down fast
+- has the lowest amount of HP of all archetypes, body shots usually take them down fast

 #### Shield
 - takes cover behind a massive riot shield while facing down his enemies with a sidearm